imzbf/md-editor-rt/public/doc-en-US.md

 ### ☎️ onHtmlChanged

 - **type**: `(h: string) => void`
-- **description**: Compile markdown successful event,you can use it to get the html code.
+- **description**: Compile markdown successful event, you can use it to get the html code.

 ### 🗒 onGetCatalog